thanos-io/thanos/docs/components/sidecar.md

   * [Querier](./query.md) to filter out store APIs to touch during query requests.
   * Many object storage readers like [compactor](./compact.md) and [store gateway](./store.md) which groups the blocks by Prometheus source.
 Each produced TSDB block by Prometheus is labelled with external label by sidecar before upload to object storage.

+* The `--web.enable-admin-api` flag is enabled to support sidecar to get metadata from Prometheus like external labels.
 * The `--web.enable-lifecycle` flag is enabled if you want to use sidecar reloading features (`--reload.*` flags).

 If you choose to use the sidecar to also upload to object storage: